lortas/Earthdawn-Character-Editor/readme.md

 + The inventory of a character can now be exported as itemstore file
 + Image files moved from the directory template into its own folder
 + Thread Items can now have their own images
-+ credits are now shown in the about window
++ Credits are now shown in the about window
-+ if multiple character portraits are matching to race and gender, one is randomly chosen
++ If multiple default character portraits are matching to characters race and gender, one is randomly chosen
 ## EarthdawnCharacterEditor-0.39-20120222.zip ##
 + Bugs
 	+ Typos within two discipline definitions corrected